triumph of st

 Daniel Goleman on "Self-Awareness"

 Reflection: In this course, we are asking students to ask "the fundamental questions" of the sort Pope John Paul II talks about at the beginning of his encyclical Fides et Ratio.
 "Who am I?" is one of them.
 I want you to consider whether you "know yourself"?
-This reflection has three parts.
-NB: The first two parts are due before the second class period.
-The second part will be due before the fourth class period.
+This reflection has two parts.
+The first part is due before the second class period.
+The second part will be due before the fourth class period (see below).
+I am telling you about the second part now because that assignment will require some advance planning.
+You will need to find a trusted friend or family member who knows you in advance, and they need to answer some questions about you.
+But for the second class, you only need to write a reflection on Part 1.

 1. Values: The principles that guide how you govern your life